 High Ankle Sprain (Syndesmotic Sprain)

-A high ankle sprain is one in which the syndesmotic ligaments are sprained Ankle injuries are one of the most common injuries in sports constituting approximately 10% of all acute injuries that are treated by physicians.
+A high ankle sprain is a significant injury and can sideline an athlete much longer than a typical ankle sprain.
+Ankle injuries are one of the most common injuries in sports constituting approximately 10% of all acute injuries that are treated by physicians.
 A sprained ankle can occur on the lateral side of the ankle (most common), the medial side of the ankle (least common) or can occur as a syndesmotic sprain when the ligaments between the distal tibia and fibula are injured, also known as a high ankle sprain.

 What is a syndesmosis joint?